vihara-ambegoda/Real-Time-Triage-Monitoring-System/README.md

 - Automated **triage level calculation** using scoring algorithm.
 - Emergency alerts via **LED, buzzer, and GSM SMS**.
 - Prototype with PCB + 3D printed enclosure.
-- 🔮 Future Scope: Miniaturize the PCB by designing sensor circuits at **microcontroller integration level**, instead of mounting all sensors as separate modules.

 ---